Pile of Dirt near Baseboard

 Professional Assessment

 If you cannot find the source, call a professional.
 They have the tools to inspect thoroughly.
 An expert can identify hidden issues.
-They can also provide solutions.
-Do not wait too long.
-The problem can get worse over time.
+If you suspect termite frass, do not wait — termite colonies grow quickly and structural damage compounds over time.
+A licensed pest inspector can confirm termite frass vs. ant material in minutes using a magnifying loupe.

 Preventive Measures